Movement

 when we were self-conscious teenagers.
 But it may not communicate

-who we are today, and it might be contributing to tightness and
+who we are today, and it might be contributing to muscle tightness and

-chronic lower back pain.
+chronic low back pain.
 Movement work doesnt demand that

-you get rid of old patterns but, rather, introduces alternatives
+you get rid of old patterns but, instead, introduces alternatives

 to increase your movement options.

-Movement techniques are often sprinkled as needed into
+Movement techniques are usually sprinkled as needed into

 structural sessions.
 Rolfers commonly apply Movement work at the